Kudaes/rust_tips_and_tricks/README.md

     pub handles: Vec<SYSTEM_HANDLE_TABLE_ENTRY_INFO>,
 }
 ```
-By default, you will need to add the `#[repr(C)]` attribute to keep the fields order, otherwise Rust may change that order randomly at compilation time.
+By default, you will need to add the `#[repr(C)]` attribute to keep the order of the fields, otherwise Rust may change that order randomly at compilation time.

 On the other hand, some structs have fields that are arrays of an undetermined size and those fields are commonly defined in Rust as an array of one single element.
 For example:
 ```rust